 2. Decisions by departmental graduate examination committees whose appointment does not require approval by the dean of the Graduate School (including various departmental examining committees such as those for qualifying examinations) must be appealed within the relevant departments, rather than through the grade appeals system or to the Graduate Council.
 The initial appeal must be filed with the department head charged with supervising the relevant graduate program.
 The appeal must be in writing, must specify the grounds for the appeal, and must be filed within 30 days after the issuance of the disputed decision.
-Upon receipt of such appeal, the department head shall appoint a committee to hear the appeal and to make a determination.
-Unless the student appeals further to the department head, the appeal must be in writing and must be delivered to the department head within 10 days of the issuance of the appeal committee's determination.
-For those matters so appealed to the department head, the decision of the department head shall be final.
+Upon receipt of such appeals further to the department head, the appeal committee's decision shall be final.
+In the event a student chooses to appeal to the department head, such appeal must be in writing and must be delivered to the department head, within 10 days of the issuance of the appeal committee's determination.
+For those matters so appealed to the department head, the department head shall be final.